List of The Lion King (franchise) characters: Tatiana

 Tatiana (voiced by Tress MacNeille) is the daughter of Duke Meerkat and the princess of the meerkat colony.
 She only appears in one episode but she's vital for Timon's past.
 According to Timon, Tatiana loves anyone who is brave, cunning, and resourceful, but Fred tells him that candy, flowers, and a bath are all that is needed to impress her.
 Tatiana also enjoys painting.

 After Timon leaves his guard duty post to prepare for his date with Tatiana, a king cobra enters the colony and kidnaps the princess, which makes everyone believe she's dead and causes Timon to get banished.
 After Timon and Pumbaa meet for the first time, they see that Tatiana is still alive and rescue her from a cobra.
 When Tatiana returns to the colony with Timon and Pumbaa, Timon is offered her hand in marriage.
 When the Duke makes him choose between Tatiana or Pumbaa, he ultimately chooses to be Bestest Best friends with Pumbaa, and as a result, the two get exiled from the meerkat colony.

-A female meerkat who bears a striking resemblance to Tatiana makes a brief appearance in "Timon in Love".
-The only difference is that Tatiana has blond hair while the other meerkat has red hair, and she's not wearing a tiara.

 Sharla

 Sharla (voiced by Billy West) is a female warthog who was voted head hog of Pumbaa's former sounder, as well as Pumbaa's ex-girlfriend.
 While she only appears in one episode, she is vital for Pumbaa's past.
 She and three male warthogs of the sounder banished Pumbaa from the group due to his awful scent, which was appalling even by warthog standards.

 Years later, as Sharla and the three warthogs are about to migrate for the rainy season with a big bag of bugs, a flock of guineafowl, who are their natural enemies and worst nightmares due to their ability to strip off the flesh of a warthog in ten seconds, surround the sounder camp as they are after the warthogs' supply of grubs.
 Unable to leave the camp, the warthogs make a distress call, which Pumbaa answers.
 When Pumbaa reunites with his sounder, he has Timon come up with ideas on how they can get rid of the guineafowl.
 However, because none of Timon's ideas work, Pumbaa switches the supply of bugs with a supply of firecrackers to fake out the guineafowl while Sharla and the other warthogs migrate with the real bag of bugs.

 Being head hog, Sharla is somewhat authoritative and demanding but ultimately serves the needs of her sounder.
 Although she banished Pumbaa from the group, she continues to have romantic feelings towards him and has never forgotten him.
-Sharla even offers Pumbaa to become a member of the sounder again, but Pumbaa rejects the idea, as he decides to continue living as a wanderer with Timon and he can't have the warthogs endure his foul smell forever, to which the female warthog understands.
+Sharla even offers Pumbaa to become a member of the sounder again, but Pumbaa rejects the idea, as he decides to continue living as a wanderer with Timon and he cannot have the warthogs endure his foul smell forever, to which the female warthog understands.